katehu/katehu.github.io/models.md

 3) bridge statistical and mechanistic models, which can reveal and sometimes handle data issues that mechanistic modelers may ignore.

-Theoretical tools for semiparametric model development systematic and transparent:
+<h4 style="font-weight: normal"> Theoretical tools for semiparametric model development systematic and transparent </h4>:

 **Hu, J** "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
 PhD Diss.*University of Washington ResearchWorks Archive* (2014).  <br/>